nohupped/FindNativeMounts/README.md

 ### FindNativeMounts

-FindNativeMounts traverse the present working directory and finds if the directories found are native to the filesystem or not, based on the filesystem magic number defined in constants.go taken from /usr/include/linux/magic.h.
+FindNativeMounts traverse the present working directory and finds if the directories found are native to the filesystem or not, based on the filesystem magic number defined in `constants.go` taken from `/usr/include/linux/magic.h`.
 This will not traverse recursively.
-The function takes a directory path as a string, a string channel, a pointer to sync.waitgroup and an optional Magic number constant(s) defined in constants.go.
+The function takes a directory path as a string, a string channel, a pointer to sync.waitgroup and optional Magic number constant(s) defined in constants.go.
 If magic number is not specified, it assigns `EXT4_SUPER_MAGIC` by default that equals to 0xEF53.
 If unsure of the magic number, use tune2fs to find it.
 This function don't handle errors by itself, but returns it if occurs.